File bankruptcy court documents online

 Submitting documents and personal information

-• Bankruptcy court documents are public documents.
-The public can view the information you provide whether you file in person or online.
-Learn more about access to court files
+- Bankruptcy court documents may be publicly accessible.
+The public may be able to view the information you provide whether you file in person or online.
+Learn more about access to court files.

 When you submit your documents, you must indicate if you have a fee waiver or want to apply for a fee waiver.